corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 kable(base1, caption = "Table 2: Model selection output.")
 ```

-**Model validation:** Determine whether the test model results are likely to be reliable given the data (Burnham and Anderson 2003).
-Compare Akaike weights (range: 0–1, the sum of all model weights equals 1; Akaike, 1981) between the test model and a base model (number of trials to reverse as the response variable and 1 as the explanatory variable) using the dredge function in the MuMIN package (D Bates, Maechler, and Bolker 2012).
-If the best fitting model has a high Akaike weight (&gt;0.89; (Burnham and Anderson 2003)), then it indicates that the results are likely given the data.
+**Model validation:** Determine whether the test model results are likely to be reliable given the data when compared with the null model (Burnham and Anderson 2003).
+If the AIC difference between the two models is greater than 3, we will consider the model with the lower AIC value to be the best fitting model (Burnham and Anderson 2003).
 The Akaike weights indicate the best fitting model is the \[base/test *- delete as appropriate*\] model (Table 2).

 #### *P2: serial reversal improves rule switching & problem solving*